A workshop for fall and coastal scenery photography, encompassing fieldwork and artistic development.

 What can the attendees expect from the Workshop?

-- Above all, compositional development and balance with a view to developing a landscape photographic vision will be emphasized.
+- Above all, compositional structure and balance with a view to developing a landscape photographic vision will be emphasized.
 To support the artistic development, techniques for scenic and macro photography will be demonstrated and discussed.
 For instance: control of exposure, depth of field, use of natural light and flash, maximizing the use of digital and lens technology, polarizing and graduated neutral density filters, and composite images.

 - Learning how to use the technology for what it does best – but not letting your approach be dictated by it.
 Technology is not a crutch for fine art landscape photography, it a tool to be used – or not.